853 Classified Grievance or Complaint

 The committee will provide the employee and the MTSU representative with advance notice of the time and location of all proceedings before the grievance committee.
 The MTSU representative and the employee shall be permitted to cross-examine all witnesses called by the other.
 The committee may also question witnesses and the parties.
 The burden of proof is on the employee to establish the validity of the grievance by a preponderance of the evidence.

-Upon conclusion of the hearing, the committee shall, within fifteen (15) working days of the hearing, submit a written report of its recommendation and reasons supporting its recommendation, signed by all members of the committee, to the President.
-In the event that the members of the committee are unable to reach a unanimous decision, the committee may present additional reports and recommendations to the President, and each report shall include the signatures of all committee members joining in its recommendation.
+Within fifteen (15) working days of the conclusion of the hearing, the committee shall submit to the President a written report of its recommendation and reasons supporting its recommendation, signed by all members of the committee.
+If the committee members cannot reach a unanimous decision, the committee may present additional reports and recommendations to the President.
+Each report shall include the signatures of all committee members joining in its recommendation.

 The President may then adopt any recommendation of the committee, in whole or in part, or may arrive at a different conclusion.
 The employee will be notified of the President’s decision along with a copy of the committee’s recommendation.
 The President’s decision will be final and binding as to all parties concerned.